LostVirt/LostVirt/README.md

 <img align="right" src="https://cdn.discordapp.com/attachments/919245238114091088/994751253366177812/dogebread_awowogei.png" alt="LostVirt Profile" />
 </a>

-- 🏢 &nbsp; I'm working as a **Full-Stack .NET Developer**
+I'm a **Full-Stack .NET Developer** with a passion for continuous learning and improving my skills.

-- 🌱 &nbsp; I’m currently expanding my knowledge in:
+#### 👨‍💻 Professional experience:
-  - &nbsp; C#
+- Currently immersed in the world of **Full-Stack .NET** Development.

-  - &nbsp; Full-Stack Development
+#### 📚 Areas of learning and expansion:
-  - &nbsp; Continuous integration and delivery
+- Enhancing my full-stack development abilities.
-  - &nbsp; Native Reverse Engineering
+- Exploring continuous integration and delivery.
-  - &nbsp; Game Hacking
+- Diving into the world of native reverse engineering.
-- 🧠 &nbsp; Interests include:
+- Expanding my knowledge of game hacking strategies and methodologies.

-  - &nbsp; Full-Stack Development
+#### 🧠 Interests:
-  - &nbsp; Reverse Engineering
+- Full-stack development, and discovering new tools and frameworks.
-  - &nbsp; Automation for games and websites
+- Unraveling the complexities of reverse engineering.
-  - &nbsp; Writing libraries for automating games
+- Developing automation libraries for games and websites.
-  - &nbsp; Game Hacking
+- Exploring the field of cybersecurity, with a special interest in game hacking.

-  - &nbsp; Cyber Security
+#### 📬 Get in touch:
-- 📫 &nbsp; Reach out to me on: **Discord** @ `Virtest#7081`
+- Discord: `virtest`

 <br>